Marquez607/C_Programming_Reference/README.md

 }
 ```
 #### For Loop
-For loops in C are actually very flexible in use but the most basic case would be iterating through some kind of range of numbers.
+For loops in C are actually very flexible in use ,but the most basic case would be iterating through some kind of range of numbers.

 Typically take the form ``` for( starting index ; condition ; increment index ) { /* block of code */ } ```